kylebebak/sublime_text_config/README.md

 ## Sublime Text 3 Configuration

-This repo contains the useful (mostly non-generated) files in the `~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User/` directory.
+This repo contains the useful (mostly non-generated) files in the `~/Library/Application\ Support/Sublime\ Text/Packages/User/` directory.
 Check [.gitignore](.gitignore) to see which files belong in version control.

 **Sublime Text** is a highly extensible, amazing text editor.
 Check [Package Control.sublime-settings](Package%20Control.sublime-settings) to see which packages I've installed.